puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 +++
-title = 'How we integrated a shopify shop into Puzzmo' date = 2024-06-17T12:34:31+01:00 authors = ["orta"] tags = ["tech", "api", "shopify", "graphql"] theme = "outlook-hayesy-beta"
+title = "How we re-implemented Bungie's   " date = 2024-06-17T12:34:31+01:00
+authors = ["orta"]
+tags = ["tech", "api", "shopify", "graphql"] theme = "outlook-hayesy-beta"
 +++

 With the launch of [Pile-Up Poker](https://www.gamedeveloper.com/design/how-pile-up-poker-survived-cancellation-to-become-a-puzzmo-hit) we knew that we wanted to sell a [pack of cards](https://shop.puzzmo.com/products/puzzmo-lisa-hanawalt-playing-cards).
-Systemically thinking, we had a few requirements for what it means to buy a physical good from us:
+Systemically thinking, this meant a few requirements for what it would mean to buy a physical item from us:

 - We want admins to handle inventory
 - We want to work with third party fulfillment tools
 - We want people who sign up during the launch period to get the cards for free
 - We want folks who had already signed up, to get it for a reasonable price
-- Folks who don't care about Puzzmo could have access to getting the cards
+- Folks who don't want a Puzzmo subscription could have a route to getting the cards

-There was a heavy push from the business side to use Shopify, and we didn't have any argument against it on the technical side!
-After a bit of a technical spike, I recommended we implement a system similar to how [Bungie handled their store](https://eu.bungiestore.com/) for the video game Destiny 2.
+There was a strong recommendation from the business side to use Shopify, and we didn't have any argument against it on the technical side!
+After trying out a quick prototype, I recommended we implement a system similar to how [Bungie handled their store](https://eu.bungiestore.com/) for the video game Destiny 2.

-The Bungie store hs this concept where they create physical gear specific to raids which are extremely difficult end-game content (e.g. stuff after you have "completed" the game,and then really decided to commit to stick around) which requires you to have completed the raid in-game _before_ you can buy them:
+The Bungie store has this concept where they create physical gear specific to raids which are extremely difficult end-game content (e.g. stuff after you have "completed" the game, and then really decided to commit to sticking around) that requires you to have completed the raid in-game _before_ you can buy them:

 ![Overview of the bungie store](bungie.png)